Akshay-ch-dj/AkshayChandran/testing_area/nav_change_scroll/intersection_observers.md

 comes in an back of a transparent nav bar, images slide in, popups at certain point, lazy loading of images.
 ### here it is used to change the navbar background when scrolling.

+## It is a nice read too [Things to do with intersection observers](https://css-tricks.com/a-few-functional-uses-for-intersection-observer-to-know-when-an-element-is-in-view/)

 * Using it with CSS variables for more clean code.

 (Use the `background-blend-mode: multiply;` with `background: <color> <image>;`), to get a nice dimming effect with the image)